ads04r/Hedgehog/README.md

 * Automatically adding meta-data about the data, including provenance
 * Importing the triples into a triplestore such as 4store
 * Uploading the data documents to a server for publishing on the web
+* Exporting smaller chunks of the data based on a template

 License
 -------